Are you looking for toys to encourage speech and language development and help your toddler learn to talk?

 - Putting two words together by 24 months

-Language delay can be related to an increased difficulty with reading, writing, and attention, and socialization as children get older.
+Language delay can be related to increased difficulty with reading, writing, attention, and socialization as children get older.
 Therefore, it’s important to identify toddlers who may have difficulty with language skills and provide them with communication support.

 If you are concerned about your child’s language development, discuss your concerns with your pediatrician.
 You can also contact your local early intervention program for a free developmental assessment.

 Find out more about Early Intervention here: What is Early Intervention and How Can It Help My Child?